Select Page

 On the fourth day of the tour, we make our way toward Meknes leaving Fez.
 On our journey, we will visit Volubilis.
 It is the most prominent of the Roman Empire In Morocco.
 It has been a UNESCO World Heritage Site since 1997.
 The trip continues to our destination.
 Meknes was the capital of Morocco under the rule of Moulay Ismail in the 17th century.

 At Bab Mansour (the biggest door in Africa), we will stop the observe this giant building and take some pictures.
-It is the entrance into Meknes Medina.
-The iconic Bab Mansour was built by king Al Mansour Adahbi in 1732.
+It is the entrance to Meknes Medina.
+The iconic Bab Mansour was built by King Al Mansour Adahbi in 1732.
 Its marble columns and geometric ornamentation give it a unique decoration.

 After leaving Meknes, a long journey on the road will be waiting for us.
 On our way, you will enjoy the brilliant Berber villages and the wonderful range of Atlas Mountains landscapes.
 Ifrane is a city we will travel through.